-Practicing bed mobility exercises after a spinal cord injury can help improve your ability to transfer in and out of bed and sit upright.
+Practicing bed mobility exercises after a spinal cord injury (SCI) can help improve your ability to transfer in and out of bed and sit upright.

 Helpful Bed Mobility Exercises for Spinal Cord Injury Patients